jackwatters45/local-finance/README.md

 ## TODO

-TODO figure out a better data structure

-- actually writing to file
-  - edit
 - add new -> needs to write to and display
 - implement add field
 - implement delete field
 - super json??

-  - concurency between details and table
+- figure out a better data structure
+  - impossible to have a smooth app working this way
 - should index just be a redirect / onboarding page? onboarding logic.

 - implementactual file stuff